 New Hope Mills operated on this creek since 1823 and only recently relocated to a new production facility in Auburn.
 The old red mill, covered bridge, water wheel (and hidden power turbine under the mill) is still capable of operating today, although the mill has been decommissioned and New Hope Mills Inc. intends on preserving the site as an historic monument to mill manufacturing in New York.
-They kindly allow visitors, and can help in arranging group tours.
+The place is currently private property and we are not sure who owns it.

 The mill’s characteristic rustic red color, massive iron waterwheel, and tiny covered bridge make it a prime subject for photography as well as a study in the history of water power in this region.
 Although the waterwheel prominently hovers over the creek, and is capable of functioning, the mill’s real power comes from the water turbine underneath the mill.
 The turbine can run all year round provided there is sufficient water.

 Just upstream, another historic water-powered facility, once a saw mill, sits by a large pond created by damming the Bear Swamp Creek.
 Its rustic appearance is true to its age.
 Although dilapidated, no longer working, and will probably not be standing for long, it is no doubt a beautiful step back to the days when mills dominated the creeks and waterfalls of upstate New York waters.